 You can also visit the Isle of Wight CRP YouTube channel for promotional films about the line and nearby areas.

 Stations: Lymington Pier, Lymington Town, Brockenhurst

-The CRP was launched in July 2008 with formal designation granted from the Department for Transport on the same day as the line’s 150th anniversary.
-The partnership works to help people discover and experience attractions from the New Forest, to Lymington and on to the Isle of Wight.
+The CRP was launched in July 2008 and over the years the partnership has worked hard to help people discover, and explore, attractions from the New Forest and Lymington, as well as connections on to the Isle of Wight.

 Stations: Holton Heath, Wareham, Wool, Moreton & the Swanage Railway

 Formed in conjunction with Swanage Railway, Purbeck CRP supports the ongoing project to reintroduce services from Wareham to Swanage.
 In June 2017, the railway reached the impressive milestone of the first passenger services from Wareham to Swanage in 45 years since the closure of the line.
 The CRP covers not only the Swanage line but also all four of the mainline stations between Holton Heath and Moreton.

 The newest CRP on the network covers stations which are gateways to the South Downs National Park and the Surrey Hills Area of Outstanding Natural Beauty.
 The CRP grew up from the volunteer-run information hub at Haslemere station, which continues to direct visitors to local attractions.
 In 2020, SWR provided funding so that the CRP could employ its first ever part time line officer.